Senior Curriculum Developer

 Click START FREE and wait for your confirmation email to arrive.

 The link in the confirmation email will lead you to the next step where you'll be prompted to answer a few questions on how you plan on using Confluent Cloud.
-Select the best answer and click Continue.
+You may also be asked to invite your teammates.
+Select the best answers and click Continue.

-You'll notice you have a few different options you can select from: Basic, Standard, or Dedicated cluster.
+You'll notice you have a few different options if you don't take the default cluster.
+You can select from: Basic, Standard, Enterprice, Freight, or Dedicated cluster.
 Basic and Standard clusters are serverless offerings where your free Confluent Cloud usage is only exhausted based on what you use, which is perfect for what you need today.

 One note before we get started: once we're done going through this first example, don't forget to come back and stop and delete any resources that you may have created to avoid exhausting your free usage.
 Then after the class, come back, play, mess around a little bit and have fun.
 The free credit plus the credit from this class should offer you quite a bit of time to test and get a feel for what Confluent Cloud has to offer.

-In the next section, you need to choose a region and zone.
+Make sure to name your cluster and select the provider and region that you want to use.
 We'll choose AWS and select the zone that is closest to us.

 In this case, it's Oregon.
 We only need a single zone of availability, so we'll click Continue.